 For this recipe, you would only need desiccated coconut, ground almonds, Medjool dates, maple syrup, cardamom powder, and almond flakes.

-Medjool dates, and maple syrup help to add the stickiness to these bites, so I would suggest using these to help the mixture stick nicely.
+Dates, and maple syrup add to the stickiness in these bites, so I suggest using these to help the mixture stick nicely.

 Check out more dessert recipes here